 Also of interest is that Delmar has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Delmar home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Delmar residents report their race to be White, followed by Black or African-American.
+The greatest number of Delmar residents report their race to be White, followed by Asian.
 Important ancestries of people in Delmar include Irish, German, Italian, English, and Polish.

 The most common language spoken in Delmar is English.
 Other important languages spoken here include Polish and Chinese.